api3dao/airnode/packages/validator/README.md

 ## Usage

-Function `isSpecsValid` takes json string as parameter and returns object with following structure:
+Function `isOisValid` in `lib/validator.js` takes json string of OIS as parameter and returns object with following structure:
 ```
 {
     valid: boolean,